Chapter 1: The Magic Shop

 Teddy agreed.
 He stayed up wondering about this mysterious place and about when he'd see Karly again.
 His mind was so clouded with thoughts Teddy wasn't sure when he fell asleep.
 He overslept his alarm and awoke fifteen minutes later to his mom shaking him awake.

 Teddy met Karly at the bus stop.
 She wore a black dress and black high heels which were more appropriate for a witch's costume than everyday attire.
-Her long blonde hair was tied back into a ponytail though a few strands stuck out as if combed in a hurry.
+Her long blonde hair was tied back into a ponytail through a few strands stuck out as if combed in a hurry.

 "Good to see you again."
 Karly curtseyed, trying to be ladylike, an image that didn't fit her at all.